Filter

 Mexican citizens are able to buy properties anywhere within the country, but foreigners buying properties within 50 km of the coast or 100 km from a border will have to purchase through a trust with a Mexican bank known as a fiduciary.

-In order to schedule an appointment in Mexico City or Monterrey, it is important to contact an executive to check the available dates.
+To schedule an appointment in Mexico City, it's important to contact a representative to check available dates.

 - How to make my monthly payments for Almaviva?